Runn-Fast/blog/toggl_timesheets/README.md

 Now can execute the script.

-Note, that it's safe to call the script multiple times, it will update each persons timesheets and print the results to the console.
+Note, that it's safe to call the script multiple times, it will update each person's timesheets and print the results to the console.

 ```shell
 $ node index.mjs